sl-design-system/components/website/src/categories/getting-started/developers.md

 //npm.pkg.github.com/:_authToken=${SLDESIGNSYSTEMS_GITHUB_NPM_AUTH_TOKEN}
 ```

+### Which browsers are supported?

+We support the 2 latest versions of the major browsers Chrome, Edge, Firefox and Safari.
+For example if the latest version is Chrome 100, we support Chrome 100 and 99.

 ### Which versions of Angular are supported?

 We support the 2 latest versions of Angular.
 You can find these version in [the documentation on Angular.io](https://angular.io/guide/releases#actively-supported-versions).

 ### Do you support SSR?